hetong07/jekyll-theme-chirpy/_posts/2021-01-15-GPU-Scheduling.md

 - Cluster utilization is low
 - Jobs wait time is proportional to the number of GPUs it requires.
 4 GPUs job may wait longer than 2 GPU jobs; simply reserve GPUs cannot solve this and it may further decrease utilization;
--  Memory demands varies during the lifetime of a task ( I think **Pipeswitch** would not agree :) ) and may cause interference for tasks colocated in the same GPU;
+-  Memory demands varies during the lifetime of a task ( I think **Pipeswitch** would not agree :) ) and may cause interference for tasks co-located in the same GPU;

 ### memory management
 The key property this paper leverage is the mini-batch: the memory utilization would drop significantly on the boundary of different mini-batches.
 At the starting point of each mini-batch, it adjust the GPU memory limit of each job based on its demands ( the number of tensors placed in CPU memory).
 As I can see, this approach could not totally solve the interference, and if one job continuously expands its memory usage, it would starve/hurts the co-located job.
 The authors seem to argue that mini-batch guarantees even if the starvation happens, it lasts very shortly due to the mini-batch properties.